What is Perthes Disease?

 - Progressive strengthening exercises for the hip and leg

 - Crutches to decrease weight-bearing if walking is particularly sore

 At times conservative treatment may also involve traction, where the hip is gently pulled out from the socket to help relieve pain; or casting to maintain femoral head alignment.

-Surgery may be required in more severe cases.
-Surgery is aimed at improving joint alignment and the contour of the femoral head.
+Surgery may occur in more severe cases.
+Surgery aims to improve joint alignment and the contour of the femoral head.
 Surgical methods range from releasing tight muscles around the hip to joint realignment.
-Post surgery, your physiotherapist can help to provide stretching and strengthening exercises to assist with recovery and a return to activity.
+Post-surgery, your physiotherapist can help to provide stretching and strengthening exercises to assist with recovery and a return to activity.